josmar-crwdstffng/angular/aio/content/guide/element/element-create.md

 ## Map

 An Angular custom element hosts an Angular component.
-The component provides a bridge between the data and logic defined in the component and the standard DOM APIs.
+The component provides a bridge between the data and logic defined in the component and the [HTML DOM API][MdnDocsWebApiHtmlDomApi].
 Component properties and logic directly map to attributes of the HTML elements and the event system of the browser.

 *   The Angular framework uses the creation API to complete the following actions.